SanPen/GridCal/doc/md_source/structure.md

 # 🌁 Structure of GridCal

-GridCal is arranged in three packages: `GridCal` that includes the GUI code, `GridCalEngine` that handles all the simulation code and `GridCalServer` that handles the remote execution of GridCal:
+GridCal is arranged in three packages:

+- GridCalEngine: A package with the database and calculations logic.
+- GridCalServer: A package that serves an API-rest to use GridCalEngine remotely.
+- GridCal: A package that contains the Graphical User Interface (GUI) and operates with `GridCalEngine` and `GridCalServer` seamlessly.

 ![](figures/Packages.png)